|Nutrition Facts (per serving)|

 5 to 10 sprigs fresh thyme

-Bake uncovered for 1 1/2 to 2 hours or until the tomatoes have wrinkled and softened, but not totally burst.
+Bake, uncovered, until the tomatoes have wrinkled and softened, but have not totally burst, 1 1/2 to 2 hours.

 - Grill some bread, slather it with some ricotta or mascarpone cheese and then top with some of the confit.

 - Toss some of the tomatoes and olive oil with freshly cooked pasta.
-Sprinkle with a bit of freshly grated Parmesan cheese; Pecorino Romano also works well, too.
+Sprinkle with a bit of freshly grated Parmesan cheese.
+Pecorino Romano also works well.